small-tech/site.js/README.md

 __As of Site.js 17.0.0,__ you can also use DotJS routes alongside your advanced routes file.
 The routes in the _routes.js_ file are loaded first (see [Routing precedence](#routing-precedence), below).

+As the handler in _routes.js_ is called once at server initialisation it is a good place to create long running processes like other servers, or other global functionality.)

 ### Routing precedence

 #### Between dynamic route and static route